Read the Passage: Hebrews 9

 In Heb.
 9:14–15 the author describes how Jesus became Mediator of the new covenant—that is, with His own self-sacrifice.
 In Heb.
 9:16–17 the author details why Christ had to die.
 Here the author appeals to the idea of a last will and testament, as he notes that the promises in a will only become effective when the one who made the will passes away.
 In a similar manner, for God’s promises of redemption to be realized, it required the death of Christ.
 Next, in Heb.
 9:18–22, the author appeals to certain events recorded in Exod.
 24:4–8 when the old covenant was inaugurated.
 Here the author teaches that just as with the new covenant, so the blessings of the old covenant required blood to be effective.
 Moreover, this blood was from “calves and goats” (Heb.
 9:19), which were substitutes for the people.
 Thus, blood within the old covenant sacrificial system shadowed aspects of the new covenant.

-In Heb.
-9:23–24 the author again appeals to the superiority of Jesus’ sacrifice, as he twice refers to the elements of the earthly tabernacle as being merely copies of the true reality in heaven (cf. Heb.
+IIn Heb.
+9:23–24 the author again appeals to the superiority of Jesus’ sacrifice, as he twice refers to the elements of the earthly Tabernacle as merely being copies of the true reality in heaven (cf. Heb.
 9:23, 24).
 In Heb.
-9:25–28 the author focuses on the sufficiency of Christ’s self-sacrifice, as he notes two times that Jesus’ sacrifice is not “often” (Heb.
+9:25–28 the author focuses on the sufficiency of Christ’s self-sacrifice, as he notes twice that Jesus’ sacrifice is not “often” (Heb.
 9:25–26) and mentions three times that Christ’s atonement was made “once” (Heb.
 9:26–28).
 This contrast between the old covenant priests’ regular sacrifices, and Jesus’ once-and-for-all sacrifice highlights the superiority of Christ’s atonement.
-Another major difference between the old and new covenants is that whereas in the old covenant the people eagerly waited for the Day of Atonement, so their sins could be covered for another year; in the new covenant believers eagerly wait for the second coming of Jesus and glorification.
+Another difference between the Old and New Covenants is that whereas under the Old Covenant the people waited for the Day of Atonement (so their sins could be covered for another year); under the New Covenant believers wait for the second coming of Jesus and their own glorification.

 Application Questions: